Home Page

 Everyone has had the experience of hearing a few notes of a song and almost immediately identifying that tune.
 This website, through project Skiptune, attempts to answer the question, “What makes a tune unique?”
 Every melody must have some series of notes that does not appear in any other tune or melody–otherwise it would be a repeat of that other tune.
 Another way of posing the question is, “What’s the minimum series of notes in a tune needed to identify that tune as different from all other tunes?”

 It’s obvious that you need at least two notes.
 What’s surprising is that after 66,000 melodies have been entered, roughly two percent of the tunes in the database only need two consecutive notes to identify them.
 We have found around 1,300 tunes out of 66,000 that can be distinguished from all other tunes by a pattern of just two consecutive notes.
 For instance, The House of the Rising Sun, a familiar song to most people, has such a pair.
-Using the lyrics used by the Animals, sing the song to yourself:
+This version is taken from the songbook, “80 Years of Popular Music–The Sixties” by Warner Bros.
+Publications:

-In the snippet of the tune to the left, the word “sun” is sung to a dotted half note tied to a dotted quarter note tied to a quarter note of pitch E. The word “and” after “sun” is sung to a sixteenth note of pitch A. That series of notes cannot be found in any other tune in our database, no matter what key it is in.
-In Skiptune’s shorthand parlance, that pattern is represented by the tuple [5, 0.045], which is a much shorter way of saying “the second note in the series is 5 pitches higher than the first note, and it is 4.5 percent of the length of the first note.”
+In the snippet of this tune, the syllable “ren” (in “children”) is sung to a dotted quarter note tied to another quarter note tied to an eighth note in a triplet, all in a D pitch.
+The word “not” is sung to an eighth note D that is up an octave and also in that same triplet.
+That pair of notes cannot be found in any other tune in our database, no matter what key it is in.
+In Skiptune’s shorthand parlance, that pattern is represented by the tuple [12, 0.118], which is a much shorter way of saying “the second note in the series is an octave above the preceding tied notes, and is 11.8 percent of the length of the set of tied notes.”

 Composers shouldn’t think too much–it interferes with their plagiarism.